-DDH Online Peer Support through Facebook Groups will include trained peer supporters who will assist in moderating the groups and vetting resources.
-In addition to community forums, our goal is also to create purposeful, moderated groups lead by peer supporters with specific themes and relevant topics.
+DDH Online Peer Support includes trained peer supporters who assist with group moderation and vetting resources.
+In addition to community forums, our goal is also to create purposeful discussions lead by peer supporters with specific themes and relevant topics.
 While each survivor and responder’s experiences are unique, being with peers who have had a similar experience can promote connection, offer new ways of coping, and build a foundation of trust.

 Peer support does not take the place of therapy or counseling.
-The opportunity to provide mutual aid and support to others who have faced similar challenges, when and where they need it, offers hope that healing and recovery is possible.
+The opportunity to provide mutual aid and support to others who have faced similar challenges, when and where they need it, offers hope that healing and recovery is possible after a disaster.

 Immediate Crisis Support

 All DDH Online Peer Support Communities are monitored 24/7 by a designated DDH crisis center where crisis counselors are available to talk to members who may be in emotional distress and need crisis support.
 Members can talk to a counselor at any time of the day or night via Crisis Support Over Messenger (CSOM).